Felipemore96/DjangoAPI/README.md

 ### Project Overview

-This project involves developing a backend application that manages GeoJSON data and provides an API for creating, retrieving, and filtering GeoFeatures.
-The backend uses Django and Django Rest Framework (DRF) to handle API requests and GeoDjango for geospatial data management.
-The goal of this project is to showcase the ability to handle geospatial data efficiently, create RESTful APIs, and integrate third-party services for GeoJSON data handling.
+This is a Django-based backend project that provides an API for managing GeoJSON features.
+The project supports the following functionality:

+- CRUD operations for GeoJSON features.
+- Spatial filtering using bounding boxes (InBBoxFilter).
+- A script to upload GeoJSON files to populate the database.

+The project leverages Django REST Framework and GeoDjango for API and geospatial support, respectively.

 ### Project Structure

-- /api: Contains the main API logic for managing GeoFeatures.
+- api: Contains the main API logic for managing GeoFeatures.
+  - models.py: Contains the GeoFeature model with geospatial fields.
+  - serializers.py: Defines serializers for the GeoFeature model.
   - views.py: Handles the API views.
-  - serializers.py: Defines serializers for the GeoFeature model.
-  - models.py: Contains the GeoFeature model with geospatial fields.
   - urls.py: Defines URL patterns for the API endpoints.
 - load_geojson.py: A script to load GeoJSON data into the database.
 - settings.py: Contains Django project settings, including database and installed apps configuration.